Digital-Contraptions-Imaginarium/not-that-one-db/README.md

 [Tells](https://github.com/giacecco/not-that-one-db/blob/master/tells.json) instead are the descriptions of issues.

-These are then referenced by one dedicated file per tell, that list the products that match that tell and hence are unsuitable for consumption, e.g. the one about [pork meat in sausages](https://github.com/giacecco/not-that-one-db/blob/master/tells/pork_meat_in_sausages.json).
+These are then referenced by one dedicated file per tell, that lists the products that match that tell and hence are unsuitable for consumption, e.g. the one about [pork meat in sausages](https://github.com/giacecco/not-that-one-db/blob/master/tells/pork_meat_in_sausages.json).

 See the files themselves for their format.

 ##Licence
 ![Creative Commons License](http://i.creativecommons.org/l/by/4.0/88x31.png "Creative Commons License") This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/) and all its data is public domain.